semanticdata/obsidian-pomodoro/README.md

 **_The Minimalist Pomodoro Timer for Obsidian._**

 Boost your productivity and maintain focus without ever leaving your notes.
-PomoBar is a sleek, unobtrusive Pomodoro timer that lives in your Obsidian status bar, helping you seamlessly integrate the Pomodoro Technique into your workflow.
+PomoBar is a sleek, unobtrusive Pomodoro timer that lives in your Obsidian status bar, with optional audio notifications to keep you on track.
+Seamlessly integrate the Pomodoro Technique into your workflow with visual and audible cues.

 |                          Default View                          |                          Running View                          |
 | :------------------------------------------------------------: | :------------------------------------------------------------: |